 Interviews are a two-way process.
 They provide the best opportunity to evaluate candidates and their fit with the institution, and they also allow the candidates to learn about the job and potential coworkers at all levels in the parent organization.
 In order to do this effectively, interviews involve the key persons with whom the position interacts and representatives of the library's constituencies.
 The search committee, the person to whom the position reports, deans or representatives of professional schools and hospitals, library staff, and library users should be included in the interview schedule.
 The interview is also the opportunity to include those who may have partnerships with the library, such as other libraries, library school, area hospital libraries, regional network, institutional peers, information technology departments, and disciplines that may be important locally such as telemedicine or distance learning.
-The incumbent director should not be involved in the evaluation process, but a one-on-one meeting with candidates can be invaluable.
+The incumbent director usually is not involved in the evaluation of candidates.